-Kevin W. Herron started reading Odysseus Awakening by Evan Currie (Odyssey One, #6)
+Kevin W. Herron started reading Odysseus Ascendant by Evan Currie (Odyssey One, #7)

-I've always been curious about what drives people to do the crazy the things they do.
+I've always been curious about what drives people to do the crazy things they do.

-I'm especially drawn to sprawling universes like Star Wars: Legends and The Expanse, where exploration runs up against morality and myth.
-In my library, alongside these starships and distant empires you'll also find biographies, history, and the occasional book on psychology or the creative process — anything that helps me understand why we humans strive, create, and reach out to one another.
+I'm especially drawn to sprawling universes like Star Wars: Legends and The Expanse, where the scale of the universe makes every human choice feel weightier.
+In my library, alongside these starships and distant empires you'll also find biographies, history, and the occasional book on psychology or the creative process — anything that helps me analyze and process why we humans strive, create, and reach out to one another.

 For all the fictional journeys among the stars, I still have a soft spot for swashbuckling tales a little closer to home.
 The Three Musketeers and The Scarlet Pimpernel have been lifelong favorites — there's something about their particular mix of wit, courage, and moral clarity that never gets old.